crtahlin/peRiodiCS/README.md

 # assuming y is the binary response vector and x is numerical vector with
 # values to transform to new basis

-# RCS - restricted cubis splines
+# RCS - restricted cubic splines
 mod.rcs <- glm(y ~ rcs(x), family = "binomial", data = your_data)

 # periodic RCS